Music of the Soviet Union: 1960-80s: the VIAs

 The 1960s saw the rise of the VIA (Vocalno-instrumentalny ansambl, vocal&instrumental ensemble) movement.
 VIAs were state-produced bands of professional musicians with conservatory backgrounds, often performing songs written for them by professional composers and writers of the Union of Composers such as Aleksandra Pakhmutova, Yan Frenkel and Raimonds Pauls.
 Among the most notable VIA bands and vocalists were Pesniary, a folk band from Belarus; Zemlyane, Poyushchiye Gitary, Yuri Antonov with Arax and Stas Namin with Tsvety.

 To break through into the mainstream with state-owned Soviet media, any band should have become an officially recognized VIA.
 Each VIA had an artistic director (художественный руководитель) who acted as manager, producer, and state supervisor.
 In some bands, namely Pesniary, the artistic director was also the band's leading member and songwriter.

 Soviet VIAs developed a specific style of pop music.
 They performed youth-oriented, yet officially approved radio-friendly music.
 A mix of western and Soviet trends of the time, VIA combined traditional songs with elements of rock, disco and new wave.
 Folk music instruments were often used, as well as keytars.
 Many VIAs had up to ten members including a number of vocalists and Multi-instrumentalists, whom were in constant rotation.

 Due to state censorship, the lyrics of VIAs used to be "family-friendly".
 Typical lyrical topics were emotions such as love, joy and sadness.
 Many bands also praised national culture and patriotism, especially those of national minorities from smaller Soviet republics.

 1960-70s: Bard music

 The singer-songwriter movement of the Soviet Union is deeply rooted in amateur folklore songs played by students, tourists and traveling geologists.
 It became highly popular in the 1960s and was sometimes considered as an alternative to official VIAs.
 Music characteristics of the genre consist of simple, easily repeatable parts, usually played by a single acoustic guitar player who simultaneously sang.
-Among the singer-songwriters, termed as "bards", the most popular were Bulat Okudzhava, Vladimir Vysotsky, Yuri Vizbor, Sergey and Tatyana Nikitin.
+Among the singer-songwriters, termed as "bards", the most popular were Bulat Okudzhava, Vladimir Vysotsky, Yuri Vizbor, Sergey Nikitin and Tatyana Nikitina.
 Lyrics played the most important role in Bard music, and bards were more like poets than musicians.